Communicable and infectious diseases are spread in many different ways.

 Sexually transmitted diseases are Oregon's most frequently reported infections and account for almost two-thirds of all reportable diseases.

-Public health for veterinarians.
-The human-animal connection.
-Many microbes that threaten public health are carried by animals and transmitted to humans.
-These pages highlight these organisms which animals carry them, and the illnesses they cause:
+Many microbes that threaten public health are carried by animals or insects and transmitted to humans.
+Visit the links below to read about these organisms, which animals carry them, and the illnesses they cause.

-Food and water; necessary for life, but liable to contamination with harmful microbes.
-These links highlight microbes that can be transmitted by food and water and links to programs aimed at minimizing those risks:
+Food and water are necessary for life, but also prone to contamination with harmful microbes.
+The links below highlight prevention tips and efforts aimed at minimizing risks from foodborne and waterborne pathogens.

-Doctors and hospitals are where the sick people go; and unfortunately, some infections may be transmitted in these settings.
-This page is your gateway to data on healthcare-acquired infections in Oregon.
-There are rules related to the handling of potentially infectious medical waste:
+Doctors and hospitals are where the sick people go, but unfortunately, some infections may be transmitted in these settings.
+From the links below you can find data on healthcare-acquired infections in Oregon and rules related to the handling of potentially infectious medical waste.